Shopify onsite payments app

 - Create an OAuth 2.0 key pair.

-- Store the client ID and client secret values securely, you will not be able to view them after they have been generated.
+- Store the client ID and client secret values securely.
+You cannot view them again after they're generated.

-- For production, you need to have Full Card API enabled for your processing channel.
-To enable full card processing on your account, contact your Solution Engineer or [email protected].
+- For production, you must have Full Card API enabled for your processing channel.
+To enable full card processing on your account, contact your solution engineer or request support.

-- If you need 3DS, you will need sessions:browser scope enabled for your OAuth key pair.
-To enable 3DS contact your Account Manager or email [email protected] your account name as it appears in the Checkout.com Dashboard and the ID of your production API key.
+- If you need 3DS, you must enable the sessions:browser scope for your OAuth key pair.
+To enable 3DS, contact your account manager or request support.
+Provide your account name as it appears in the Checkout.com Dashboard and the ID of your production API key.

-- In your Shopify store's back office, browse to Settings, Payments, then select Manage next to Checkout.com Onsite Payments.
+- In your Shopify store's back office, go to Settings, Payments, and then select Manage next to Checkout.com Onsite Payments.

 - Select Manage in the Account Status section.

-- Select Disabled to disable Sandbox mode, then select Save.
+- Select Disabled to disable sandbox mode, and then select Save.

-- Verify that the app’s status tag is now Account Not Ready.
+- Check that the app’s status tag is now Account Not Ready.

 - Select Register Webhook and ensure the webhook was created successfully.